IngoClemens/placeReflection/README.md

 ## Usage:

-When properly installed the Maya Modify menu has a new menu item named Place Reflection.
+When properly installed the Maya Modify menu has a new menu item named Place Reflection Tool.
 It also allows to open a standard option box to set the preferences for the tool.

 # Standalone

 When using the script without the supplementary scripts the tool can be activated using the following commands with the current selection:

 ```
-#import the module and create the context
+# import the module and create the context
 from placeReflection import placeReflectionTool
 placeReflectionTool.create()
 ```